CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.WarnWhenAgentWillDieFromWorking/README.md

 - **Beauty and the Beast**
-  - Assigning Repression work to Beauty and the Beast when the last work performed on Beauty and the Beast was
+  - Assigning Repression work to Beauty and the Beast when the last work performed on Beauty and the Beast was Repression.
-    Repression.
 - **Bloodbath**
   - Agent has either Fortitude or Temperance Level 1.
 - **Blue Star**
   - Agent has Prudence below Level 5 or Temperance below Level 4 (which would cause the work to take longer than 60 seconds).
 - **Crumbling Armor**
   - Any of the following are true:
     - Agent has Fortitude Level 1
-    - Assigning Attachment work (to any abnormality) while agent has the Crumbling Armor gift.
+    - Assigning Attachment work (to any abnormality) while the agent has the Crumbling Armor gift.
 - **Fairy Festival**
-  - Assigning work to any other abnormality while agent has the effect.
+  - Assigning work to any other abnormality while the agent has the effect.
 - **Happy Teddy Bear**
   - Re-assigning the agent that last worked with Happy Teddy Bear.
 - **Laetitia**
-  - Assigning work to any other abnormality while agent has the effect.
+  - Assigning work to any other abnormality while the agent has the effect.
 - **Nothing There**
-  - Agent has Fortitude below Level 4 while Nothing There is disguised.
+  - Agent has Fortitude below Level 4, while "Nothing There" is disguised.
 - **Parasite Tree**
   - Assigning work when Parasite Tree has four bulbs and the agent doesn't have the effect (which would cause the fifth bulb to appear).
 - **Red Shoes**
   - Agent has Temperance below Level 3.
 - **Singing Machine**
   - Any of the following are true:
     - Qliphoth Counter is 0.
     - Agent has Temperance below Level 3.
-    - Agent either has Fortitude above Level 3 or if the agent does not have the gift and receiving the gift would increase their Fortitude above Level 3 (causing the agent to die upon receiving the gift).
+    - Agent either has Fortitude above Level 3 or if the agent doesn't have the gift and receiving the gift would increase their Fortitude above Level 3, causing the agent to die upon receiving the gift.
 - **Snow Queen**
   - Agent is wearing the Feather of Honor armor.
 - **Spider Bud**